iqbalyarkhan/old-website/content/2020-07-14--String-And-DP.md

 string B = "GFEDWSL";
 //Longest common subsequence: GEWL therefore 4
 ```
+Let's start with the recursive approach:

+### LCSubsequence Recursive

 (1) **Base Case**
 In our recursion post, we started with the smallest valid input.
 Therefore, if we're given two strings as input, then what would be the smallest valid input?
 It would be where n == 0 OR m == 0 where n is the size of string A and m is the size of string B.